oozen/react-chat-sample/README.md

 ## React Chat Application Demo

 This app demonstrates a chat application using **React, Redux, Typescript and Express Server**.
-You need to run Node Express Server first.
+You need to install node packages first.
 After cloning the repository, open your terminal and navigate to the project root and run the command below:

-### `node server.js`

-Then you need to install node packages.
-At the project root, run the command below via your terminal.

 ### `yarn`